-Getting a Minnesota FHA loan is a great way to buy a home or refinance an existing home loan.
-These loans have been around for many years and are a popular mortgage for first time home buyers.
+Getting an FHA mortgage is a great way to buy a home or refinance an existing mortgage.
+This program has been around for many years and is a popular mortgage for first time home buyers.

 The acronym FHA stands for the Federal Housing Authority.
 This organization began in the year 1934.
 At that time America was suffering through the end of the Great Depression and many citizens were still renters.

 Before FHA, the terms for buying a home were much more burdensome.
 The down payment requirement was 50% of the home’s price.
 The terms were only 5 years, at the most.
 However, the entire balance did not have to be paid back within 5 years.
 Instead, the large balance that was outstanding at the end of the term was considered a balloon payment.
 Buyers had the option of paying the large amount at once or signing up for a new mortgage, with a 5-year term, and a big balance due at the end.

 The government reasoned that if the number of homeowners could increase, more neighborhoods would stabilize, families would be started and the overall economy would improve.

 The main feature of this mortgage was the Mortgage Insurance Premium.
 This fee would be charged on all mortgages in two ways; (1) as an upfront fee at the beginning of the mortgage and (2) as a small monthly amount.
 This Premium would allow the FHA program to provide funds for future mortgages and also protect lenders against loss in case some homeowners were not able to make their payments.

 With the guaranty of the loan being covered through the Premium, banks felt more comfortable offering this mortgage.
 Rates dropped, terms lengthened and the number of homeowners rose over time.